Cyfrin/Updraft/courses/full-stack/1-welcome-to-the-course/13-async-programming/+page.md

 *   **Asynchronous:** Code can start long tasks and continue other work without waiting, preventing blocking (common in JavaScript).
 *   **Promises:** Objects representing the eventual result (success or failure) of an asynchronous operation.
 *   **`async`/`await`:** Modern syntax to work with Promises, allowing you to pause execution inside an `async` function until a Promise settles, making code more readable. `await` requires `async`.
-*   **Web3 Relevance:** Many blockchain interactions (like deployment) are asynchronous and require waiting, making `async`/`await` essential tools.
+*   **web3 Relevance:** Many blockchain interactions (like deployment) are asynchronous and require waiting, making `async`/`await` essential tools.
-*   **Handling Errors:** The `main().then().catch()` pattern is standard for running top-level async functions in Node.js scripts and managing success/failure exits.
+*   **Handling Errors:** The `main().then().catch()` pattern is standard for running top-level async functions in NodeJS scripts and managing success/failure exits.

 Asynchronous programming can take a little time to get used to.
 If it's not immediately clear, don't let it hinder your progress.
 Follow along with the code examples, and refer back to these concepts as needed.
-You'll primarily be using `async` and `await` to handle the necessary waiting periods in our Web3 scripts.
+You'll primarily be using `async` and `await` to handle the necessary waiting periods in our web3 scripts.